Gudeon and McFadden

 Who May Apply

 Any person who is a resident of the UK, or who is in the US and whose last residence was in the UK immediately prior to entering the US, may apply for an immigrant visa at the US Embassy in London.
-In addition, any person physically present in the UK but having no residence in the UK, may apply for an immigrant visa in London if the person has permission to remain for the period required to process the application.
+In addition, any person physically present in the UK but having no residence in the UK may apply for an immigrant visa in London if the person has permission to remain for the period required to process the application.
 Finally, immigrant visa applications may be accepted from persons neither residing in the UK nor physically present in the UK, at the discretion of a consular officer or at the direction of the Department of State.

 Immigrant Visa Application Procedure

-If the immigrant visa petition has been filed with US Citizenship and Immigration Services (USCIS) in the US, the USCIS upon approval of the petition will forward it to the Department of State's National Visa Center (NVC).
+When the USCIS approves an immigrant visa petition it forwards the file to the Department of State's National Visa Center(NVC).
 The NVC then sends the applicant (or his or her designated representative) instructions as to how to pay the required fees.
-Once the fees have been paid the NVC will send the applicant or representative an ‘Instruction Package For Immigrant Visa Applicants’ with forms that must be completed and returned to the NVC, along with certain civil documents.
-Upon receipt of the required forms, the NVC completes its processing, schedules the applicant’s interview appointment at the US Embassy, London, and forwards the applicant’s file to the Immigrant Visa Branch at the US Embassy, London.
+Once the fees have been paid, the applicant is required to complete and submit the online application form DS-260 and send certain civil documents to the NVC.
+Upon receipt of the required forms and documents, the NVC completes its processing, schedules the applicant’s interview appointment at the US Embassy, London, and forwards the applicant’s file to the Immigrant Visa Branch at the US Embassy, London.

-On the day of the interview the applicant, and any family members applying together, submit the final part of the immigrant visa application with required documents and are interviewed by a US consular officer.
-If the applicant is determined to be eligible for an immigrant visa, the visa is typically issued within 48 hours and the applicant’s passport, with the immigrant visa, is returned to the applicant by the Embassy’s designated courier service, DX Secure.
+On the day of the interview the applicant and any family members applying together submit the final part of the immigrant visa application with required documents and are interviewed by a US consular officer.
+If the applicant is determined to be eligible for an immigrant visa, the Embassy estimates it will take about 10 to 15 working days for the visa to be issued and the applicant’s passport, with the immigrant visa, returned to one of the Embassy’s designated courier hubs or to a specified address, depending on the choice made by the applicant online before the interview.

-© 2010 Gudeon & McFadden.
+© 2020 Gudeon & McFadden.
 All rights reserved.
-Disclaimer
+Disclaimer.
+Privacy Policy